blenbuticho/Data332_Project1/README.md

 # 5. Conclusion

-1. Using the a binary lexicon, i have found out that customers had major disputes.
+1. In conclusion, 10 emotions and 2 sentiments were used to analyze the given data.
-2. Overall when customers provided their issues, the have had neghative sentimnets.
-This shows that customers weren't satisfied and needed respoinse from the companies
+2. Using the a binary lexicon, i have found out that customers had major disputes.
-3.
+3. Overall when customers provided their issues, the have had negative sentimnets.
+This shows that customers weren't satisfied and needed response from the companies